tatut/Webjure/README.markdown

 After installation is done, you can depend on the webjure jar in your own web projects (or just copy the .jar from the target directory).
 To check out the demos, go to the "demos" subdirectory and run "mvn jetty:run" and point your browser to http://localhost:8080/webjure-demos/index.

-Emacs users: To hack on the demos live set your inferior-lisp-program to "telnet localhost 27272" and M-x inferior-lisp.
+SLIME users: To hack on the demos, first start swank by going to http://localhost:8080/webjure-demos/start-swank?port=4005 and then use slime-connect from Emacs.